Yaakov Bodo: Biography

+Yaakov (Yankele) Bodo was born as Iacob Bodoagă (in Romanian: Iacob Bodoagă) in the town of Ștefănești in Romania.
+During World War II he wandered with his mother and two sisters until they reached the town of Botoșani.
+In the Holocaust he was employed in cleaning institutions, shoveling snow off roads, and as a kitchen worker for the Germans.

-Yaakov (Yankele) Bodo was born in Romania in 1931 and spoke only Yiddish until the age of 7.
+He spoke only Yiddish until the age of 7.
 He immigrated with his family to Israel in 1950 and settled in Afula.
 His grandparents were Zionists who helped establish Kfar Hasidim and Kiryat Haroshet (now part of Kiryat Tiv'on) after they emigrated to Mandate Palestine in 1933.